sschattgen/clumping/README.md

 The `clumping` package reutilizes the TCR clumping and lit db matching tools from `CoNGA` and adapts them from use on paired `TIRTLseq` outputs.

+`--lit_match` matches to TCRs of known antigen specifities.

+`--mc_match` matches to metaCoNGA convergent clumps annotates clonotypes by the associated metadata.

 The package requires `pandas`, `numpy`,`scipy`, and `scikit-learn`.
 Actually, I don't know if the last two are required to run but need to clean this up more.

 # Installation and running